As the ecommerce landscape changes quickly, these three incoming tides may threaten your businesses if you don’t have a solid foundation.

 - Understanding your return on ad spend (ROAS) and unit economics per customer acquisition channel.

 - Improve your cash conversion cycle to become cash-rich (this has been hugely beneficial for brands like Gymshark).

 - Optimize your working capital invested in inventory.
-That way, your best sellers never run out of stock, and you don’t have loads of slow-movers or obsolete units just sitting in a warehouse.
+That way, your best sellers never run out of stock, and you don’t have loads of slow-movers or aged inventory just sitting in a warehouse.
 (This is something we’re hoping Cogsy will help with.)

 - Increase your ROI on shipping costs by understanding the breakdown of shipping zones and considering adding a warehouse.

 When tides change on a macro scale, businesses are more resilient if they have information at hand to chart a new path.
 By the time you need this information, you also don’t want to be scrambling to get it together.